 Second, Uncluttered Kids includes insight and teaching from Amy Tirpak, a psychotherapist with children.
 She'll help you understand your kids better and coach you on how to apply the lessons in ways that will work for your specific kids.
 One therapy session with her alone would cost about the same as this entire program that you get lifetime access to.

-I've talked about the benefit in decluttering your kids' toys and clothes in blog posts, on my podcast, The Purpose Show, and in my book, Declutter Like A Mother.
-But if you want the customized approaches, detailed instructions about exactly HOW to do it, what to say, guidance for questions and hurdles that will come up, and extra resources to equip you for success - that's only found in the course.
+I've talked about the benefit in decluttering your kids' toys and clothes on my podcast and in my books, but if you want the customized approaches, detailed instructions about exactly HOW to do it, what to say, guidance for questions and hurdles that will come up, and extra resources to equip you for success - that's only found in the course.